queq/queq.github.io/README.md

 seagudelo.github.io
 =====================

-Attempt to make a personal website
+Attempt to make a personal website.
+Made using Bootstrap, Font Awesome and Normalize.